AnyChart/docs.anychart.com/Integration_Samples/AnyChart_and_Wordpress.md

 **Note:** Chart container may be any size, but if there are no style settings for container, it would have zero height and zero width.

 Now the page is ready to be published.
 Let's preview and check, if everything looks fine and if there are no mistakes in data.

 ![](http://cdn.anychart.com/images/wordpress/preview.png)

-EveryThing looks perfect.
+Everything looks perfect.
 Page is ready to be used.

 **Note:** Script tag with data have to contain no empty Lines.
 If there are any, WordPress will replace them with \<p> tag and all data would be corrupted.
 Ways of avoiding data corruption will be presented below.

 ## Chart data with disabled smart insert

 WordPress provides you with variate of plugins for disabling smart insert.
 In the sample below was used "Raw HTML" plugin, but which of the smart insert disabling plugins was used plays no roll.

 First of all. we have to install and activate plugin.

 ![](http://cdn.anychart.com/images/wordpress/pluging_activation.png)